gewitterblitz/gewitterblitz.github.io/_pages/about.md

 ======
 **September 2023:**

+I'll be giving an invited talk on "Exploring Thermodynamic Variability and Storm Lifecycle Across Southesat Texas Sea Breeze Fronts" at the Southern Regional Climate Center annual meeting in Houston, TX.

+**September 2023:**

 I'll be attending a two day "COLDEX Early Career Researcher Workshop on Building Leadership and Team Skills for Professional Success" at Oregon State University in Corvallis, OR.

 **August 2023:**